Want to optimize WordPress database?

 One of the tables which are a major cause of increased database size is “wp_commentmeta” due to the Akismet plugin.

 Before running the below-mentioned query, my wp_commentmeta size was 146 MB.

 Here are two queries which you need to run.
 Use the WP-DB Manager plugin > Run SQL query option to execute these queries from the WordPress dashboard.

 DELETE FROM wp_commentmeta WHERE comment_id NOT IN (SELECT comment_id FROM wp_comments);

 DELETE FROM wp_commentmeta WHERE meta_key LIKE '%akismet%';

-Note: For many WordPress installation there might be chances your database table name might be different from what is used in above code.
-Ex: wp_commentsmeta, so don’t forget to check your DB table name and replace it accordingly.
-Here are couple more SQL queries which will be useful to reduce database size:
+Note: For some WordPress installations, there is a chance your database table names might be different from what is used in the above code.
+It could be something like “wp_commentsmeta”, so don’t forget to check your DB table names and replace them accordingly.

 DELETE FROM wp_postmeta WHERE meta_key = "_edit_lock";